Paying for ZYTIGA®

 Janssen CarePath Savings Program for ZYTIGA®

 If you are eligible, the Janssen CarePath Savings Program may provide instant savings on your private or commercial health insurance out-of-pocket costs for ZYTIGA®.
 Depending on your health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Eligible patients pay $10 per month, with a $12,000 maximum program benefit per calendar year or one-year supply, whichever comes first.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
 Terms expire at the end of each calendar year and may change.
-Offer not valid in CA or MA or for MA residents (250 mg tablet only).
+Offer not valid in CA or MA or for MA residents.
 There is no income requirement.
 See full eligibility requirements.

 Two ways to help you get started: